2022 Honda HR-V goes on sale in Malaysia. Is India next?

 As far as equipment and features go, the 2022 HR-V gets Honda Sensing, an eight-inch central touchscreen and auto LED headlights, these are offered as part of the standard kit.
 While the Grade S, E, and V trims come with single-zone air-conditioning, the range-topping RS comes with a dual-zone system – all four variants get rear AC vents.
 There are two options on wheels available.
 While the lower S and E trims ride on 17-inch alloys (with 215/60 Goodyear Assurance Triplemax 2 tyres), the higher-spec V and RS variants come fitted with 18-inch units (and 225/50 Continental Ultra Contact UC6 rubbers).

-In India, the HR-V has been under long discussion for launch, however, there has been no official indication.
+In India, the HR-V has been under discussion for a long time now, however, there has been no official indication regarding the same.
 The SUV was in fact spotted getting tested on the country roads several times in 2019, but no progress was made.
 Chances are slim that the new 2022 model will arrive in India anytime soon.